Last 10 -- Anaheim 6-4-0; Calgary 3-4-3

 "The most important thing you have to look at is, are the quality scoring chances still there, and they have been," Sutter said.
 "I don't have an answer for it.
 I look at our overall team game, how we're playing and the quality scoring chances we're getting, the quality scoring chances we're keeping down."

-added an assist in the Edmonton game to keep his five-game point streak going.
-It also drew him even with team points leader Ryan Getzlaf
+Who's hot --Corey Perry added an assist in the Edmonton game to keep his five-game point streak going.
+It also drew him even with team points leader Ryan Getzlaf with 57.

 "We'll see how tomorrow goes," he said.
 "That is the big test.
 We'll see how it reacts after I pushed it today."

 Flames forwards Nigel Dawes (leg), Rene Bourque (shoulder) and David Moss (shoulder) have been skating in practice, with Dawes shooting for a Saturday return.

 Stat pack -- Miikka Kiprusoff has been feeling the pinch from the Flames' sluggish offense, going 4-9-4 since Jan.
 5 despite a 2.36 goals-against average.
 That's just about as good as Hiller's GAA since Jan.
 3 at 2.34, but the Ducks have gone 13-5-0 in that time frame with Hiller starting all but one of those games. … Flames fourth-liner Eric Nystrom hasn't scored since Nov.
 14, a total of 42 games.